Introduction to Arithmetic Groups: Normal subgroups in lattices of rank one

 \begin{thm} If\/ $\Rrank G = 1$, then\/ $\Gamma$ is SQ-universal. \end{thm}

 \begin{rem} Although the results in this section have been stated only for~$\Gamma$, which is a lattice, the theorems are valid for a much more general class of groups.
 This is because normal subgroups can be obtained from an assumption of negative curvature (as is illustrated by the proof of \cref{Rrank1->GammaNotAlmSimple}).
-Indeed, \cref{Rrank1->GammaNotAlmSimple,Rank1SQUniv} remain valid when $\Gamma$ is replaced with the fundamental group of any compact manifold of strictly negative curvature.
-More generally, the theorems are valid for any group that is (relatively) hyperbolic in the sense of M.\,Gromov. \end{rem}
+Indeed, \cref{Rrank1->GammaNotAlmSimple,Rank1SQUniv} remain valid when $\Gamma$ is replaced with any group that is \term[hyperbolic!Gromov]{Gromov hyperbolic} \csee{GromovHyperDefn}, or even ``relatively'' hyperbolic (and not commensurable to a cyclic group). \end{rem}

 \begin{exercises}

 \item Suppose \begin{itemize} \item $\gamma$ and~$\lambda$ are nontrivial elements of~$\Gamma$, \item $\Gamma$ is torsion free, \item $N$ is a normal subgroup of~$\Gamma$, \item $\lambda \in N$, and \item $\gamma^n \notin N$, for every positive integer~$n$. \end{itemize} Show that neither $N$ nor $\Gamma/N$ is infinite.